basnijholt/nijho.lt/content/post/advent-of-open-source/20-pipefunc/index.md

 Want to simplify your computational workflows?
 Check out [pipefunc on GitHub](https://github.com/pipefunc/pipefunc) or read the [documentation](https://pipefunc.readthedocs.io/)!

 #OpenSource #Python #DataScience #ScientificComputing #Programming

-Would you like me to draft the LinkedIn version with these corrections as well?